malcolmhutchinson/archaeography/INSTALL.md

 browser at `localhost:8000/admin`.
 Using the Django admin interface, create the following group:

+    boundary
     nzaa

+Add your own user to these groups.

 Using the django admin interface, create as many user records as required, adding membership to the appropriate groups.